ubidots/ubidots-arduino-wifi/README.rst

 ===============

 Ubidots-Arduino is an Arduino library for interacting with Ubidots through its API.
-The library also contains the code to connect to your WiFi network
+The library also contains the code to connect to your WiFi network.

+Note: This code has been tested ONLY with the official Arduino WiFi Shield: http://arduino.cc/en/Main/ArduinoWiFiShield We can't guarantee that it will work with different WiFi modules.

 A Quick example
 ----------------